akama-aka/akama-aka/README.md

 # Heya ![](https://cdn.discordapp.com/emojis/851511871773212694.webp?size=60&quality=lossless)
 <hr>
-I am Slush, born on February 4 and currently living in Austria Vienna.
+I hide under the name Akama Aka, I was born on February 4th and currently live in Vienna, Austria.
-I am a hobby programmer, system administrator and "lawyer" at least I deal a lot with data protection law, media law, Unternehemensgesetz and others.
+I am a programmer and hobby system administrator.

 ### About me

-I've been working in the programming industry since about 2017 but really only since 2021.
+I've been working in the programming industry since about ~ 2015 but really only since 2021.
 I really got into programming through Minecraft plugins.
 Here I had my first contact with the programming language Java.
 Around 2020 I started programming Discord bots with the library discord.js.
 From then on I slipped further and further into the web development industry.

 ### Languages I know